Tyrod Taylor: Senior year

 Taylor's senior season began with two heartbreaking losses to Boise State at FedExField and at home to Division I-FCS James Madison.
-Taylor was 15-of-22 for 186 yards and two touchdowns, along with 73 yards on the ground, against Boise State, but was unable to respond following a Broncos score with 1:03 remaining.
+He was 15-of-22 for 186 yards and two touchdowns, along with 73 yards on the ground, against Boise State, but was unable to respond following a Broncos score with 1:03 remaining.
 However, Taylor ultimately led the Hokies to a remarkable turnaround season, winning 11 consecutive games after the 0–2 start.
 The 2010 Hokies became the first ACC team to finish with an undefeated 8–0 record in ACC play in 10 years.
 They became ACC Champions for the fourth time in seven seasons with a 44–33 win over Florida State in the 2010 ACC Championship Game in Charlotte.
-Overall, in his final collegiate season, he had 2,743 passing yards, 24 touchdowns, and five interceptions.
-Taylor finished the regular season as ACC Player of the Year and ACC Championship Game Most Valuable Player.
+Overall, in his final collegiate season, Taylor had 2,743 passing yards, 24 touchdowns, and five interceptions.
+He finished the regular season as ACC Player of the Year and ACC Championship Game Most Valuable Player.

 Taylor participated in the 2011 East-West Shrine Game.
 He completed four of his five passes for 59 yards.